ava-labs/cube-signer-sidecar/README.md

 ```

 #### CI
 The base64 encoded session token is stored in Github secrets.
 It currently expires on 6/05/2026.
-When it does a new token can be generated and stored there.
+When it expires, a new token can be generated and stored there.